Promoting Sustainability throughout the Supply Chain

 Supply chains are becoming more global and diverse following the continued globalization of corporations’ businesses.
 However, we recognize that there are still situations around the world in which the rights of workers are not considered, including forced labor, child labor, and poor working environments.

-DENSO CORPORATION and its Group companies recognize that conflict minerals, which are mined in the Democratic Republic of the Congo and adjoining countries under inhumane working environments, represent one of the most significant social issues within the supply chain, and they have been promoting the procurement of minerals that gives consideration to environmental impact as well as social problems such as human rights infringement.
+DENSO CORPORATION and its Group companies recognize that minerals (such as 3TG metals, cobalt, and mica), mined in countries and regions where there is high risk of conflict and human rights violations, represents one of the most significant social issues within the supply chain, and they have been promoting the procurement of minerals that gives consideration to environmental impact as well as social problems such as human rights infringement.

 DENSO Group policies and approaches toward conflict minerals